-- Dysgeusia during pregnancy commonly arises owing to pregnancy hormones.
-Hormone oestrogen in particular seems to be a controlling factor moderating the sense of taste in pregnant women.
-Variations in the oestrogen levels during pregnancy can fluctuate the sense of taste, and women may feel a metallic taste in their mouth.
+Dysgeusia during pregnancy commonly arises owing to pregnancy hormones.
+The hormone — oestrogen, in particular, seems to be a controlling factor moderating the sense of taste in pregnant women.
+Variations in the oestrogen levels during pregnancy can fluctuate the sense of taste, and women may feel a metallic taste in their mouths.

-- Some believe that dysgeusia occurs to ensure that a pregnant woman consumes the necessary amounts of sodium, iron, and
+Some believe that dysgeusia occurs to ensure that pregnant women consume the necessary amounts of sodium and iron.

 How Long Does Dysgeusia Last During Pregnancy?

-- The intensity of dysgeusia may greatly reduce by the second trimester of pregnancy and completely vanish by the third trimester, just like morning sickness.
+The intensity of the metallic taste in the mouth in pregnancy’s second trimester will greatly reduce and completely vanish by the third trimester, just like morning sickness.

-- But in some cases, the metallic taste may linger on all through the pregnancy.
+But in some cases, the metallic taste may linger on throughout the pregnancy.

-- Dysgeusia during pregnancy is not a worrisome condition provided it doesn’t interfere with eating habits and lead to extreme nausea.
+Dysgeusia during pregnancy is not a worrisome condition, provided it doesn’t interfere with eating habits and leads to extreme nausea.

-- Generally, foods which intensify the flow of saliva may help in washing away the metallic taste.
+Generally, foods that intensify the flow of saliva may help in washing away the metallic taste.

 Tips to Get Rid of Dysgeusia During Pregnancy